lasanthamudalige/dotfiles/arch/kde/README.md

 ***Install using archinstall with following configurations***

-* Disk partition: ext4 with 1 partition with LVM on LUKS
+* Disk partition: ext4 with 1 partition with LVM
 * profile: kde-plasma desktop with login with sddm
 * Bluetooth: Enabled
 * Audio: Pipewire